TEALSK12/2nd-semester-introduction-to-computer-science/lesson_202_casting.md

 ##Materials/Preperation
 * [Do Now Handout]
-* Read through the handout and lab so that you are familiar with the requirements and can assist students
+* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | Duration   | Description |